HLussiatti/SalaryForecast/README.md

 # <h2 id="2">**2.
 Data Analysis - ETL and EDA**</h2>

 - Data contains 375 employees' jobs information.
 - There are very few missing values.
 They are filled with information from Job Description when it's possible.
-2 rows were eliminated with no information.
+Rows with null values were eliminated.
 - Therer are not outliers.
+- Job Description was analyzed and split into Seniority and Industry
+- 'Job Title', 'Description' were eliminated from the final dataset for final use into ML Model.